Estech USA Technologies

 Dry cellulose fiber has many beneficial uses.
 After a detailed examination of its beneficial uses during its developmental period, Estech™ concluded that the best use for dry fiber was as a solid fuel, thus providing renewable energy from a domestic source.

 The typical Mod-3 Fibrecycle system includes a regenerated Brayton cycle engine, outfitted for staged solid fuel combustion.
-A standard plant (150,000 tons per year MSW processed) can generate 9 megawatts of electricity for sale, as well as steam to power the autoclaves.
+A standard plant (150,000 tons per year MSW processed; see the process specification) can generate 10 Mw of electricity from recovered biomass and 10 Mw from recovered plastics for sale, as well as steam to power the autoclaves.